 bookRoom welcomes application for practice-based research degrees or PhD by publication on the following themes:

-Photography and the book – Publishing as a critical practice – The contemporary dialogue between electronic and print culture – Political and social history of independent publishing and artist books – The interplay between the page and other time based medium; photography, writing, moving images, music, performance art.
+Photography and the book – Contemporary dialogue between electronic and print culture – Political and social history of independent publishing and artist books – The interplay between the book and other time based medium; photography, writing, moving images, music, performance art – Postdigital interaction.

-MPhil/PhD projects currently affiliated to bookRoom
+Past and current PhD projects affiliated to bookRoom